satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 alternatives available.
 One would be to assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
-A second would be to restrict the number of reviewers to those solicited from a pool of experts.
+A second would be to restrict the number of reviewers to those solicited from a pool of experts (Fig 1).
 This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
-A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.
+A third would be to conduct a preliminary review consisting of a limited, possibly anonymous\ :sup:``[e] <#cmnt5>`_`\ and expedited review process prior to the full and open review as we propose.
 At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.

 Relevance of code review systems